 Surefire Medical, Inc. was founded in August 2009 to develop specialized infusion systems for site specific drug delivery.
 The Company's initial goal is to precisely deliver cytotoxic embolic agents into solid tumors to treat liver cancer.
+The more recent goal is to deliver interventional oncology drugs to solid tumors.
 The Surefire Infusion System substantially reduces damage to adjacent healthy tissues and achieves a major increase in penetration of cancer chemotherapy, as compared to present treatment methods.
-The Company has raised $40 million from Partisan, Tullis Health Investors, High Country Ventures, and angel investors.
-Surefire has extended the development of its product line and has secured FDA clearance to sell seven products in the U.S. and in a number of foreign countries.
+The Company has raised $56 million from Partisan, Tullis Health Investors, High Country Ventures, ORI Capital HK, and several super angel groups.
+Surefire has extended the development of its product line and has secured FDA clearance to sell multiple products in the U.S. and in a number of foreign countries.
 The majority of the top cancer institutes have adopted the Surefire Infusion System due to its tumor penetration and safety profile.
-With its latest product introduction, the Precision system, the Company is poised to address primary liver cancer in addition to metastatic liver cancer.
-A clinical trial is also ongoing to explore its ability to treat Type 2 diabetes and obesity.
-Partisan owns approximately 23% of Surefire Medical.
+Several clinical trials are ongoing to demonstrate Surefire's superiority over previous infusion systems for the treatment of solid cancers.
+Partisan principals and Weldon Foundation own approximately 14% of Surefire Medical.

 Perceptis Medical, Inc. was started in 2011 to develop devices to insert tubes into pediatric patient's ear drums to achieve drainage and to stop chronic infections.
 Present ear tube surgeries require multiple steps with several instruments, take several minutes to complete, and require general anesthesia.
 Mayo Clinic has published data showing neurologic damage when pediatric patients receive general anesthetic.
 The Perceptis devices can complete the implantation of ear tubes in seconds and use nitrous oxide (laughing gas) as a temporary anesthetic.
 Eventually, the procedure can be performed in a physician's office rather than in a hospital.
 It is likely that the Perceptis procedure will become the new standard of care in pediatric ENT cases.
 Partisan principals own 11% of Preceptis.

-Enable Injections, LLC was founded in 2011 to design, manufacture and sell wearable delivery devices for injectible drugs.
+Enable Injections, Inc. was founded in 2011 to design, manufacture and sell wearable delivery devices for injectible drugs.
 The Enable Injections products can deliver drugs directly from standard vials supplied by all pharmaceutical companies, can reconstitute powdered drugs into liquids as a part of the injection procedure, can inject very viscous drugs, and can inject up to 20 ml.
 Such products are called bolus injection systems.
 No other existing drug delivery device can accomplish all of these tasks.
 Approximately 900 new drugs are being developed that may require bolus injection technology like that being developed by Enable Injections.
 The total market is expected to reach $8 billion within ten years.
-Partisan principals have supplied 10% of the seed capital to Enable Injections.
+Partisan principals have supplied 6% of the invested capital to Enable Injections.
 Enable Injections has a B2B business model.
-Most subsequent capital will be non-dilutive and supplied by drug company customers.
+Much of the subsequent capital will be non-dilutive and supplied by drug company customers.